Tribhuvan International Airport: Terminals

-Aircraft Maintenance
+Aircraft maintenance

 Nepal Airlines operates a large hangar between the international and domestic terminals.
 There are plans to upgrade and move this facility to the eastern side of the airside.
 Buddha Air operates a closed door hangar facility, which can accommodate narrow-body aircraft at the eastern side of the airport.

 Location and access

-Tribhuvan International Airport is located 1 km from Pashupatinath Temple and 6 km east of the city center and main tourist area Thamel.
-The nearest hotel is Airport Hotel located about 200 m from the airport gate.
+Tribhuvan International Airport is located 1 km from Pashupatinath Temple and 6 km east of the city centre and main tourist area Thamel.
+The nearest hotel is Airport Hotel, located about 200 m from the airport gate.

-It is in the middle of the junction of three ancient cities namely Kathmandu, Bhaktapur and Patan.
+It is in the middle of the junction of three ancient cities of Kathmandu, Bhaktapur and Patan.
 The airport is connected to major parts of Kathmandu valley by the ring road.